Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 **Finding Index of the max probability class**

 The variable out is a vector with 1000 elements with a set of values providing weights to each class.
-The higher weight of the class results as predicted class of the image.
+The higher weight of the class results in the predicted class of the image.
 Using max and dimension=1, we are fetching the index of the vector, where the weight is maximum among 1000 classes.

 ```python